What Type of Refrigerators Are Best for Your Kitchen?

 The Different Types of Innovative Refrigerator Features

-There is a slew of different ways companies have been including tech into their fridge design methods.
-The most common ways are mentioned below.
+Companies have included tech in their fridge design methods in many ways.
+The most common forms are mentioned below.

 Smart Refrigerators

 Smart refrigerators are the wave of the future.
-If you want a refrigerator that offers more than simply cooling and actually interacts with your smartphone, then this might be for you.
+If you want a refrigerator that offers more than simply cooling and interacts with your smartphone, this might be for you.

-Samsung made a huge splash when they first added mobile and Bluetooth capabilities to their refrigerators.
+Samsung made a huge splash when they added mobile and Bluetooth capabilities to their refrigerators.

-However, these refrigerators have evolved to include a touch screen on the door on some Samsung models and other nifty features like shopping lists, playing music, and looking up recipes and much more.
+However, these refrigerators have evolved to include a touch screen on the door on some Samsung models and other nifty features like shopping lists, playing music, looking up recipes, and much more.

-Currently, there are only three manufacturers who make a line of smart refrigerators.
+Currently, only three manufacturers make a line of smart refrigerators.
 These are Samsung, LG, and Cafe Appliances (GE).

-LG's models offer the see-through doors instead of camera views like the Samsung models.
+LG's models offer see-through doors instead of camera views like the Samsung models.

 You might, however, reconsider smart refrigerators because of the extra cost.
 They do come with hefty price tags.